mcdominik/names-front/README.md

 app should start on the port 5173

+frontend is also hosted on vercel -> https://names-front.vercel.app/

 ### backend

 ```bash
 npm run start:dev
 ```
 app should start on the port 3000